elpah/autosnl/README.md

 # Getting Started with the app

+## System Requirement
+docker, docker-compose, make

 ## Docker Dependencies

+- In the root of the project create a .env, .env.development, .env.production.
+Follow the env.example
-- Create .env.production and .env.development in both backend and frontend folder
+- Also, create .env.production and .env.development in backend and frontend folder and follow the env.example
-- Install docker and docker-compose
-- Install make
+- Run `make build-all <ENVIRONMENT=production or ENVIRONMENT=development>` to start docker. in the root of the directory

 ## Docker Commands